GoogleCloudPlatform/professional-services/README.md

 * [CUD Prioritized Attribution](tools/cuds-prioritized-attribution) - A tool that allows GCP customers who purchased Committed Use Discounts (CUDs) to prioritize a specific scope (e.g. project or folder) to attribute CUDs first before letting any unconsumed discount float to other parts of an organization.
 * [Custom Role Manager](tools/custom-role-manager) - Manages organization- or project-level custom roles by combining predefined roles and including and removing permissions with wildcards.
 Can run as Cloud Function or output Terraform resources.
 * [DNS Sync](tools/dns-sync) - Sync a Cloud DNS zone with GCE resources.
 Instances and load balancers are added to the cloud DNS zone as they start from compute_engine_activity log events sent from a pub/sub push subscription.
 Can sync multiple projects to a single Cloud DNS zone.
-* [GCE Disk Encryption Converter](tools/gce-google-keys-to-cmek) - A tool that converts disks attached to a GCE VM instnace from Google-managed keys to a customer-managed key stored in Cloud KMS.
+* [GCE Disk Encryption Converter](tools/gce-google-keys-to-cmek) - A tool that converts disks attached to a GCE VM instance from Google-managed keys to a customer-managed key stored in Cloud KMS.
 * [GCE Quota Sync](tools/gce-quota-sync) - A tool that fetches resource quota usage from the GCE API and synchronizes it to Stackdriver as a custom metric, where it can be used to define automated alerts.
 * [GCE Usage Log](tools/gce-usage-log) - Collect GCE instance events into a BigQuery dataset, surfacing your vCPUs, RAM, and Persistent Disk, sliced by project, zone, and labels.
 * [GCP Architecture Visualizer](https://github.com/forseti-security/forseti-visualizer) - A tool that takes CSV output from a Forseti Inventory scan and draws out a dynamic hierarchical tree diagram of org -> folders -> projects -> gcp_resources using the D3.js javascript library.